kuninethan95/dsc-phase-2-project/RM2.md

 <img src="./Images/output_209_0.png" width=70%>

-Zipcode, a proxy for location, is the most impactful independent variable.
+Zip code, a proxy for location, is the most impactful independent variable.
 After comes waterfront, sqft_living vs neighborhood average, if the home has been renovated, and grade given by city coucil.
 Live vs. lot, basement, and bedrooms have a negative relationship with price.
 Home prices tend to be erratic in terms of month of sale, at least for 2014-2015

 In conclusion, we have deloped a model for the real estate team that can infer home value for houses within a price range of $78,000 - $1,120,000.

 Will recommend to home owners who are trying to improve their home value that they should add a waterfront view if possible.
 If they are in proximity to water, consider adding windwows to enhance the view.
 Peform some sort of renovation, and have a high grade, view, and condition.
 A basement will reduce home value and the larger the proportion of the home to the total lot, the lower the price of the home.

+This model is designed to infer a home's price based on existing conditions, not predict the value of the home in the future.